BraadMartin/better-rest-api-featured-images/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Add fix for bug caused by conflicts with plugins that manipulate image metadata

 = 1.2.0 =
 * Fix translation files present but not loading
 * Add note to the readme explaining that `?_embed` should be tried before using this plugin